discotroop/TOP-JS-Playground/tic-tac-toe/README.md

 Tic-Tac-Toe for the Odin Project.

+To Do:
+1. stylize title,
+2. display player name and allow players to change it.

 // 1.
 Store gameboard inside of Array in gameboard object
 2. players should be storer in objects.
 3. object to control flow of game as well.